-We commit to realising the following principles as a basis for meaningful involvement:
+commit to realising the following principles as a basis for meaningful involvement:

+Rights-based

-- Rights-Based People living with NCDs are fully aware of, and claim, their rights (including rights to health and participation) to realise their full potential as engaged members of society, free of stigma and discrimination, and duty bearers are aware of their obligations to respect, protect, uphold and fulfil these rights. - Respect and Dignity People living with NCDs are treated with respect and dignity, their privacy is respected, and they are treated as equals and supported to be autonomous and meaningfully involved in all decision-making processes concerning them. - People-Centredness People living with NCDs and their wellbeing, rather than their conditions, are placed at the centre of policies, programmes, and services, with their needs and priorities shaping the NCD response, rooting it in the community. - Equity Ensuring that marginalised and underrepresented groups are considered central in processes to attain equal and fair health and development outcomes, recognising that these groups are often at greatest risk of NCDs. - Social Participation Having formal mechanisms for people living with NCDs and communities to have a 'seat at the table' to inform and influence policy and decision-making on an equal footing and hold institutions to account.
+People living with NCDs are fully aware of, and claim, their rights (including rights to health and participation) to realise their full potential as engaged members of society, free of stigma and discrimination, and duty bearers are aware of their obligations to respect, protect, uphold and fulfill these rights.

+Respect & Dignity

+People living with NCDs are treated with respect and dignity, their privacy is respected, and they are treated as equals and supported to be autonomous and meaningfully involved in all decision-making processes concerning them.

+People-Centredness

+People living with NCDs and their wellbeing, rather than their conditions, are placed at the centre of policies, programmes, and services, with their needs and priorities shaping the NCD response, rooting it in the community.

+Equity

+Ensuring that marginalised and underrepresented groups are considered central in processes to attain equitable and fair health and development outcomes, recognising that these groups are often at greatest risk of NCDs.

+Social Participation

+Having formal mechanisms for people living with NCDs and communities to have a 'seat at the table' to inform and influence policy and decision making on an equal footing and hold institutions to account.

+MAKING IT EVERYBODY'S BUSINESS

-Making it everybody's business: core strategies to operationalise meaningful involvement
+Core strategies to operationalise meaningful involvement

-We, the endorsers of this Global Charter, will implement the following strategies to operationalise meaningful involvement and achieve a people-centred NCD response:
+We, the endorsers

+of this Global Charter, commit to pursue and implement the following strategies to operationalise meaningful involvement and achieve a people-centred NCD response: